Quinndary Weatherspoon: Santa Cruz Warriors (2021)

 Weatherspoon joined the Brooklyn Nets for the 2021 NBA Summer League.

 On October 11, 2021, the Golden State Warriors signed Weatherspoon, but waived him two days later.
 In October 2021, Weatherspoon joined the Santa Cruz Warriors as an affiliate player where in nine games, he averaged 16.1 points, 4.3 rebounds, 3.7 assists and 1.22 steals in 27.4 minutes per contest.

 Golden State Warriors (2021–2022)

 On December 23, 2021, Weatherspoon signed a 10-day contract with the Golden State Warriors.
-On January 3, 2022, he signed a two-way contract with the Warriors.
+On January 3, 2022, he signed a two-way contract with the Warriors eventually winning a title.

-On June 16, 2022, Weatherspoon won the 2022 NBA Finals with the Warriors.

-On July 22, 2022, Weatherspoon signed another two-way contact with the Warriors.
+On July 22, 2022, Weatherspoon signed another two-way contract with Golden State, but was waived on October 13.

+Tianjin Pioneers (2022–2023)

+In December 2022, Weatherspoon signed with the Tianjin Pioneers of the Chinese Basketball Association.

+South Bay Lakers (2023–2024)

+On October 19, 2023, Weatherspoon signed with the Los Angeles Lakers, but was waived the next day.
+On October 28, he joined the South Bay Lakers, playing until February 26, 2024, when he was waived.

+Zhejiang Lions (2024)

+On March 2, 2024, Weatherspoon signed with the Zhejiang Lions of the Chinese Basketball Association.

-On October 13, 2022, Weatherspoon was waived by the Warriors.
+On June 13, 2024, Weatherspoon was drafted by the Valley Suns in the 2024 NBA G League expansion draft.

+Gigantes de Carolina (2024)

+In June, 2024, Weatherspoon signed with the Gigantes de Carolina of the Baloncesto Superior Nacional (BSN) for 2024 season.

+On August 18, 2024, Weatherspoon signed with the Avtodor of the VTB United League for 2024–25 season.
+On September 8, 2024, Avtodor announced that he missed several flights to arrive at Russia and stopped communicating with the team.

+Qingdao Eagles (2024–2025)

+On October 8, 2024, Weatherspoon signed with Qingdao Eagles of the Chinese Basketball Association.

+Brampton Honey Badgers (2025)

+On May 6, 2025, Weatherspoon signed with the Brampton Honey Badgers of the Canadian Elite Basketball League.